oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Founder Deployment](images/2-app-builder-tokenization-deploy-marketplace.png)

-## Task 14: Import chaincode package from app builder
+## Task 14: Import Tokenization chaincode package from app builder

 1. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.